apache/paimon/docs/content/engines/hive.md

 NOTE: If you are using HDFS, make sure that the environment variable `HADOOP_HOME` or `HADOOP_CONF_DIR` is set.

-## Quick Start with Table Store Hive Catalog
+## Quick Start with Paimon Hive Catalog

 By using paimon Hive catalog, you can create, drop and insert into paimon tables from Flink.
 These operations directly affect the corresponding Hive metastore.
 Tables created in this way can also be accessed directly from Hive.

-**Step 1: Prepare Table Store Hive Catalog Jar File for Flink**
+**Step 1: Prepare Paimon Hive Catalog Jar File for Flink**

 See [creating a catalog with Hive metastore]({{< ref "how-to/creating-catalogs#creating-a-catalog-with-hive-metastore" >}}).

 **Step 2: Create Test Data with Flink SQL**

-Execute the following Flink SQL script in Flink SQL client to define a Table Store Hive catalog and create a table.
+Execute the following Flink SQL script in Flink SQL client to define a Paimon Hive catalog and create a table.

 ```sql
 -- Flink SQL CLI